Azure Storage—Restoration of NSG flow logs retention

 NSG flow log retention is now available for users with GPv2 and Blob storage accounts—the flow log data will be deleted as per the retention policy configured earlier.
 Going forward, configuring a retention period will create a data lifecycle management policy on the storage account.

-Retention will not be restored for users with GPv1 accounts but flow logs will continue to work as they currently do.
+Retention won’t be restored for users with GPv1 accounts but flow logs will continue to work as they currently do.
 Users with v1 storage accounts are recommended to upgrade their storage accounts to v2 for enabling retention.
 Upgrading to v2 is free of charge and v2 accounts provide more features.

 Storage-limitation on GPv2 accounts